[ Your Text Here ]

 Our parish is one of 15 parishes worldwide that are named in honor of St. Julie Billiart.
 Julie was a French woman who established a religious order of nuns known today as the Notre Dames.
 After her death in 1816, the order expanded from France to Belgium to Germany.
 On June 22, 1969, Pope Paul VI canonized Julie Billiart.
 Her feast day is celebrated each year on May 13.

-Father George Vrabel was named as the new pastor of St. Julie Billiart on July 1, 2012.
+Father George Vrabel was named pastor of St. Julie Billiart on July 1, 2012.